emb-riscv/specs-markdown/hart-control-block.md

 is ignored and reading always returns zero.
 This mechanism can also be used to determine at runtime if the hart implements an interrupt controller.

-## Index of the last interrupt
+## The highest interrupt number (`intmax`)

-The index of the last interrupt is available in the `intlast` read-only register.
-It is useful when iterating the Hart Interrupt Controller array.
+The `intmax` read-only register is 32-bits and reads the highes interrupt number; it is useful when iterating the Hart Interrupt Controller array.

 ## The system clock comparator